PrincipeGhost/BUNK3R-W3B/replit.md

 - Language: Spanish (es)
 - Framework: Flask + Vanilla JS
 - Database: PostgreSQL
-- UI Style: Dark theme, Instagram-inspired design
+- UI Style: Neo-bank dark theme with Binance-style gold (#F0B90B) accents
+- Design Reference: Binance/Revolut/N26 - professional, minimalist, no emojis (use SVG icons)

 ## System Architecture
 The application is built with a Flask (Python) backend, a PostgreSQL database, and a vanilla JavaScript frontend.
 Telegram Web App API is used for authentication.
 The UI/UX is mobile-optimized with an Instagram-inspired dark theme, featuring a bottom navigation bar, a slide-up profile modal, and a sidebar menu.